mth229/mth229.github.io/zeros.md

-Here we discuss a few different elementary means to do find zeros with `julia`, leaving some others for a later time.
+Here we discuss a few different elementary means to do find zeros with `Julia`, leaving some others for a later time.

-We will use the add-on package `Roots`, which provides implementations of a few root-finding algorithms.
-This is loaded with the `MTH229` package:
+We will use the add-on packages `Roots` and `PolynomialZeros`, which provide implementations of a few zero- and root-finding algorithms.
+These are loaded with the `MTH229` package:

 ```
 using MTH229    # loads the Roots package